peterjc/picobio/assembly_comparison/README.rst

     $ python assembly_comparison.py EHEC_H112180280_HPA_scaffolds_reordered_vs_55989.fasta NC_018658.fna
     ...
-    Drawing 7 of the 11 contigs, 5233123 bp
+    Drawing 7 of the 11 contigs/scaffolds, 5233123 bp
-    Ignored 4 contigs, 81671 bp
+    Ignored 4 contigs/scaffolds, 81671 bp
     ....

-This is for he H112180280 strain sequenced by the Health Protection Agency (UK), using a reference guided assembles, and had just 13 large contigs.
+This is for second assembly of the H112180280 strain sequenced by the Health Protection Agency (UK), and it had just 13 large scaffolds:

 .. image:: images/H112180280_vs_NC_018658.png
    :height: 400px